DDNS device placed far away

 Support structure

 With this device being far away, being able to just zip over and just do something real quick is not an option.
-We are talking ~24hour round trip.
+We are talking ~24hour round trip by car.
 Therefore, some kind of support structure has to be in place.
 In this case I am defining support structure as (most-to-least important):

-I could set this all up using existing open source tools and software, however, the part about the family member wanting to monitor the implementation falls up this alley. ssh is not really user friendly for someone that is not good with computers, so I’m getting pulled towards some kind of all-in-one IoT platform here.
-Fortunately, or more like unfortunately, I have had the pleasure of working with some of there platforms in my career.
+I could set this all up using existing open source tools and software, however, the part about the family member wanting to “monitor” the implementation falls down this alley.
+With ssh not being user friendly for someone that is “not good with computers”, I am begrudginly leaning towards some kind of all-in-one IoT platform.
+Fortunately, or more like unfortunately, I have had the pleasure of working with some of these platforms in my career.

-The one I ended up choosing for this project is not one I endorse, but I can not really say I disprove of it either; balena.io It has all the bells and whistles I could ask for, but most importantly: it is free (for this kind of use)
+The one I ended up choosing for this project is not one I endorse, but I can not really say I disprove of it either; balena.io It has all the bells and whistles one could ask for, but most importantly for this project: it is free (for this kind of use)

 Device

-I could use an existing device on the local home network.
-I chose not to for these reasons:
+I could use an existing device on the local home network, as mentioned before, but this is a one-time cost I am happy to pay.
+The device I am looking for for this project should match these criterias:

 And the winner is, to my great dismay, a Raspberry Pi… ugh